aildnont/HIFIS-model/README.md

 The purpose of this project is deliver a machine learning solution to assist in identifying individuals at risk of chronic homelessness.
 A model was built for the Homeless Prevention division of the City of London, Ontario, Canada.
-This work was led by the Artificial Intelligence Research and Development Lab out of the Information Technology Services division.
+This work was led by the Municipal Artificial Intelligence Applications Lab out of the Information Technology Services division.
 For more information on results of the London project, review our [pre-print article](https://github.com/aildnont/HIFIS-model/blob/master/HIFIS_RNN_MLP%20-%20arXiv%20submission.pdf).This repository contains the code used to train a neural network model to classify clients in the city's [Homeless Individuals and Families Information